Wen-Cong/Group-6_MAD_Assignment/README.md

 Account Authentication
 With account authentication feature, security and confidentiality is further enchanced.
 It keeps your financial statement protected with your account ID and password thus only you can have access to your data.
-MoneyBot also include auto sign in feature for user who prefer convienience over security thus you only have to sign in once if account is not signed out of the device.
+MoneyAssistant also include auto sign in feature for user who prefer convienience over security thus you only have to sign in once if account is not signed out of the device.

 Always Stay Reminded.